bu-ma415/Rstudents-group-project/Report.md

 ## Conclusion

 This investigation examined food inspection records from several different angles: geospatial calculations, bigram patterns via restaurant type, seasonal trends through violation category, and longitudinal trends over ~20 years.
-In totality, our findings revealed a wealth of information about

-Though there were several notable limitations, conclusions can still be drawn from each analysis

-A restaurant’s location in Boston is associated with its overall likelihood of passing health inspections, specifically when considering how densely populated areas are with restaurants.
+"Sanitation & Cleaning," "Pest Control," "Food Temperture" and spring-season violations stood out as the most persistent and impactful trends across cities and restaurant types.

+In Boston, restaurants with more nearby neighbors were slightly more likely to pass inspection.
+The trend is statistically clear but weak, amounting to only about a 0.8% increase in pass rate per additional neighboring restaurant.
+It remains uncertain whether suburban restaurants truly have more violations or whether urban inspections are conducted more rigorously.

+Across Boston, New York, Chicago, and San Francisco, Sanitation & Cleaning was the most frequent violation type across nearly all establishment categories.
+The primary exception was Bars/Pubs, which had more Pest Control violations.
+Restaurants in general were particularly prone to Food Temperature violations.
+Complaint-driven inspections also revealed more high-risk violations than routine inspections.

+Violation types also varied by season.
+Pest Control violations peaked in the fall across all cities, while Sanitation, Employee Hygiene, and Facility/Maintenance violations peaked in the spring—the season with the second-highest inspection volume (after fall, especially October).
+Over the past 18 years, total violations consistently increased, aside from a temporary drop during the COVID-19 pandemic.
+Post-pandemic, violations rose again, especially in Sanitation & Cleaning, Pest Control, and Cross-Contamination.

+These findings point to several policy implications.
+For immediate risk mitigation, more resources should be directed toward complaint-driven inspections and spring inspections, both of which uncover higher rates of severe violations.
+For prevention, pest-control efforts should be expanded during the fall and for bars/pubs year-round.
+Because Sanitation & Cleaning violations are consistently the most common—and Food Temperature issues are especially common in restaurants—both immediate and long-term interventions should prioritize these areas, including strengthened employee training.
+Location-based pass-rate differences exist but are small and should not be prioritized.

+FFuture research should focus on inspection methodology, including training protocols and inspector-level consistency.
+Understanding how inspections are conducted across restaurant types, locations, and seasons would strengthen the reliability of these findings and support more precise, effective policy interventions.

 ## References